 NOTE: All participants are required to take part in a one-to-one telephone interview with Dr Collard in order to assess their suitability prior to taking part in the workshop.
 Participants will need to provide evidence of possessing the following essential attendance criteria:

-- Have professional training and experience in the context within which they plan to teach/integrate mindfulness.
+- Have professional training and experience in the context of which they plan to teach/integrate mindfulness.

 - Have a real commitment to engage in this style of learning (non-fixing, letting things evolve, suspending habitual ways of thinking, engaging into a process of ‘being’ and ‘unfolding’, working from the heart and with compassion).